 Editor's note: Further actions, e.g. when to start the implicit deregistration timer, in AMF in CM-IDLE state after unreachable notification is received, are FFS.

 Without any synchronization between RAN and CN the UE may be regarded by the AMF as reachable either too long or too short.
 Too long may be the case if AMF just starts the reachable timer regardless of the length of the RAN periodic PAU timer.
 Too short may be the case if AMF instead directly starts the implicit deregistration timer assuming that the RAN periodic PAU timer is in parity with the reachable timer.
 Without knowledge in AMF about elapsed time of the periodic PAU timer in RAN, AMF will not be able to make the correct adjustment of either its reachable timer or of its implicit deregistration timer.
+The total time that AMF holding the UE in RM-Registered state after RRC-INACTIVE can be one of the following two options:

+- The sum of the time elapsed in RAN, mobile reachable timer and implicit detach timer, which probably will be too long in certain cases,

+- the sum of the time elapse in RAN and implicit timer, which probably will be too short and MT service may be impacted unnecessary.

+See below figure for detailed illustration.